raushanctf/Metasploitable2/README.md

   • Additional Observations: Any other relevant information not covered in the previous sections.

-#  Project Scope
+# 📌Project Scope
   This section defines the scope and boundaries of the project.
   Project Name: Metasploitable2

-  Description: Metasploitable2 is a deliberately vulnerable virtual machine (VM) designed for penetration testing, training, and security research.
+* Description: Metasploitable2 is a deliberately vulnerable virtual machine (VM) designed for penetration testing, training, and security research.
 It is widely utilized by cybersecurity professionals, students, and enthusiasts to simulate real-world attack scenarios within a controlled environment.